-The motivations for moving forward with a modernization program are many, including:
+The motivations to modernize are many, including:

-- Enabling delivery of online telemedicine to patients. - Providing access to advanced AI/ML tools and capabilities for healthcare research. - The possibility of reducing spending on infrastructure and cutting costs for application development. - The ability to streamline software development processes and enable incremental innovation. - The ability to free up data centre operations personnel for other, more high-value work.
+- Enabling delivery of modernized online experiences to customers. - The possibility of reducing spending on infrastructure and cutting costs for application development. - The ability to streamline software development processes and enable incremental innovation. - The ability to free up data centre operations personnel for other, more high-value work.

-The public cloud has several advantages for healthcare IT operations, including:
+The public cloud has several advantages for modern IT operations, including:

-- Simplified compute, storage and network infrastructure that's more reliable at a lower cost and that automatically scales up or down based on demand. - Simplified security, where the cloud provider secures your environment and developers build security into apps, rather than apply security after the fact. - Simplified, accelerated DevOps with the ability to migrate apps as microservices to streamline development, cut cycle time and allow developers to innovate apps incrementally over time without disrupting operations.
-These capabilities are becoming more important in hospital research environments and when hospitals adopt new HIS and EHR systems and new tie-ins are required for patient care processes. - Guaranteed Canadian data residency.
+- Simplified, pay-as-you-use compute, storage and network infrastructure that's more reliable at a lower cost and that automatically scales up or down based on demand. - Simplified, accelerated DevOps with the ability to migrate apps as microservices to streamline development, cut cycle time and allow developers to innovate apps incrementally over time without disrupting operations. - Simplified security, where the cloud provider secures your environment and developers build security into apps, rather than apply security after the fact. - Guaranteed Canadian data residency.

-A Modernization Partnership Designed Specifically for Canadian Healthcare
+A Partnership Designed for Low-risk Modernization